wkeeling/selenium-wire/README.rst

     # All requests will now contain New-Header

-How can I check that the header has been set?
+How can I check that a header has been set correctly?
 You can print the headers from captured requests using ``driver.requests`` after the page has loaded, or alternatively point the webdriver at https://httpbin.org/headers which will echo the request headers back to the browser so you can view them.

 Example: Replace an existing request header
 -------------------------------------------